 I’ve written this book as much for myself as for others; I’ve sought to write the book that I would have liked to have read when I was an undergraduate and struggling in my own life with these basic philosophical and religions issues.
 As such, this book is not only about reconciling worldviews, it also offers an alternative introduction to philosophy and to especially the philosophies underlying world religions.

-If you would like to read further, the first two chapters are available here.
+If you would like to read further, a preview of the book is available here.